dojot/docs/source/architecture.rst

 The user contexts are isolated and there is no data sharing, the access credentials are validated by the authorization service for each and every operation (API Request).
-Once the devices and the flows are configured, the iot-agent is capable of mapping the data received from devices, encapsulated on MQTT for example, and send then to the context broker for internal distribution, reaching, for instance, the historic service so it can persist the data on a database and the CEP for processing it based on rules.
+Once the devices and the flows are configured, the iot-agent is capable of mapping the data received from devices, encapsulated on MQTT for example, and send then to the context broker for internal distribution, reaching, for instance, the history service so it can persist the data on a database and the CEP for processing it based on rules.
 If certain conditions are matched when rules are being processed, a new event is generated and sent to the broker service to be redistributed to the interested services.